buzanits/booosta-installer/tutorial/tutorial2.md

 ### Changing the template files

 The templates are inside the folder `tpl/`.
 You can edit them there.
+In newer versions of Booosta, there is a directory structure inside tpl/:

+`tpl/lang-en` holds all the templates with english language (which is the default).
+If you are using additional languages, you can copy the folder
+`lang-en` with all its content.
+For example to `lang-de` (if you want to translate your application to german).
+Then edit all the files inside this folder and translate everything.

+Inside the language folder(s) there are usually two folders: `type-user` and `type-adminuser`.
+Booosta deals with two different user types.
+Administrative users (`adminuser`) and ordinary users (`user`).
+They have different templates which are in the according folder.

+If there is not template file found in the structure under `lang-xx` they are searched in `tpl/` directly.
+So if you create your own template files, you can place them inside the structure (which is the best solution) or directly in `tpl/`.

+To switch your application to a different language, edit the `language` key in the config file `local/config.incl.php`.
+Up to now we have only created scripts for adminusers.
+We will come to ordinary users later on.

-Let's have a look on the template for adding new lecturers `tpl/lecturer_new.tpl`:
+Let's have a look on the template for adding new lecturers `tpl/lang-en/type-adminuser/lecturer_new.tpl`:

 ```
 {BBOXCENTER}